pstolarz/Arduino-Temperature-Control-Library/README.md

 library with [OneWireNg](https://github.com/pstolarz/OneWireNg) as a 1-wire
 service. `OneWireNg` branch of the fork contains the ported library version.

 The fork preserves upstream library sources with no modification.
-Only library descriptor files (`library.properties` and `library.json`) are updated to point into OneWireNg as a 1-wire service library.
+Only library side files (library descriptors, CI/CD scripts) are updated to point into OneWireNg as a 1-wire service library.